Solar Fountains — Questions & Answers

 How far away can I put the solar panel?

 All solar fountains come with a cord that connects the fountain pump to the solar panel.
 The length varies among manufacturers and fountain models, but you can expect a cord between 9.5 feet and 16 feet long.
 This length should be found in the specs tab on our product pages.
-Some models allow for a 16ft extension to the cord, which allows for an ample 32 feet between fountain and panel.
+Some models allow for a 16-foot extension to the cord, which allows for an ample 32 feet between fountain and panel.

 Where should I put my fountain?

 You can place your fountain anywhere in your outdoor space you would like.
 Some ideas include: in the garden, as a part of your landscaping, on the front porch, patio or deck.
 Anywhere that will allow you to put the solar panel in direct sunlight.
 You can even place the fountain in the shade, as long as you can put the panel in direct sunlight.
 The length of the cord determines how far away you can place it.
 Additionally, Landscaping Network's Garden Fountain Placement page has some great tips for water fountain placement.

 How long can my solar cascade fountain run on AC power indoors?